Search

 We collaborate with our suppliers to develop, manufacture and deliver the innovative and unique parts used in our lithography systems.
 We build long-term and mutual beneficial partnerships with strategic, critical suppliers, like our partnership with Carl Zeiss SMT.

-We place high importance on supplier performance management, supply chain risk management and playing a full part in a responsible supply chain.
-To ensure a robust supply chain, we require our suppliers to meet our high standards regarding the quality, logistics, technology, cost, and sustainability of their products and services and conduct annual risk assessments for our critical suppliers, evaluating various risk areas.
+We place high importance on supplier performance management, value chain risk management and playing a full part in a responsible value chain.
+To ensure a robust value chain, we require our suppliers to meet our high standards regarding the quality, logistics, technology, cost, and sustainability of their products and services and conduct annual risk assessments for our critical suppliers, evaluating various risk areas.

 Sustainability of our suppliers